mehulagg/gitlab/doc/install/openshift_and_gitlab/index.md

 want.
 That means you get to play with it, shutdown the VM, and pick up where you left off.

-Sometimes though, you may encounter some issues, like OpenShift not running when booting up the VM.
-The web UI may not responding or you may see issues when trying to log in with `oc`, like:
+Occasionally, you may encounter issues, like OpenShift not running when booting up the VM.
+The web UI may not respond, or you may see issues when trying to sign in with `oc`, like:

 ```plaintext
 The connection to the server 10.2.2.2:8443 was refused - did you specify the right host or port?